How Much Do Commercial Ice Makers Cost?

 You’ll need to be sure the machine won’t be blocking any doors, windows, or hallways.
 The ice machine will have to be hookup to water and an electrical source so don’t forget to factor that in when you are looking for places to put your machine.

-It’s crucial to have regular maintenance on your hotel machine.
+It’s crucial to have regular maintenance on your hotel ice maker.
 It will keep your machine running smoother and will make it last longer which will help you save money in the long run.
 Replacing an ice maker because you failed to take care of it is the last thing you want to do.

 If you decide to buy a used machine or you’re machine is older you can expect to spend more on maintenance and upkeep.
 You’ll likely spend more on repairs as well.